Ventilator Management Overview and Practice Questions

 Improve oxygenation, reduce inspiratory pressures (peak and plateau), and reduce atelectasis and shunting.

-78. Prone positioning improves the oxygenation parameter rapidly.
-What does it not do?
+68. Prone positioning improves the oxygenation parameter rapidly, but it does not increase what?

 It does not increase the survival rate of patients with ARDS, unfortunately.

-It is used on ARDS with an increasing oxygen index (OI) while supine and during mechanical ventilation.
+It is used to treat patients with ARDS with an increasing oxygen index (OI) while supine and during mechanical ventilation.

-80. What is the formula for Oxygen Index?
+70. What is the formula for oxygen index?

 OI = (mPaw x FiO2) / PaO2